Establishing and keeping a good routine

 Notice that the focus here is on our physiological needs and working on good quality sleep, good self-care, feeding and fuelling our system and creating time to do things that keep us moving and connected.
 We are aiming to build from the base up.

 Keep in mind that you are likely to find activities more difficult than usual, so consider achieving anything that is currently difficult a success.

 If you’re not enjoying activities or getting a sense of satisfaction this is quite normal.
 This will return with commitment and perseverance.

 Go for a walk, do some stretches, light exercise and movement, have a bath, give yourself a massage, eat healthily, drink water, try a relaxation exercise, do some personal grooming, get some daylight

 Do some laundry, clean a room, go to the local shop, open letter or emails, stick to your routine, identify something new you could add as an activity, do some DIY, make a cup of tea, do some food shopping

-Spend time with a friend / family member, meet with HTT staff, text someone, go out in your local area, be around others without the need to participate, arrange to speak with someone online, explore your interests, find a local group or club to join in the future
+Spend time with a friend / family member, text someone, go out in your local area, be around others without the expectation to participate, arrange to speak with someone online, explore your interests, find a local group or club to join in the future

 Cook a meal, play a game, listen to a podcast, listen to some music, go to a park, watch a movie, sing, dance, paint a picture